 His recent album Light and Shadows, Waves and Time features 21 musicians from around the globe in world premiere recordings of 8 of his recent chamber works.
 Released by Navona Records, his discography also spans several other commercial labels including Naxos, innova, Equilibrium, Albany, Centaur, Blue Griffin, Soundset, Mark Custom, White Pine, and Summit.
 He proudly publishes his own music, which is available exclusively through this website at www.gregorywanamaker.com.

-Gregory Wanamaker is currently Professor of Composition at the Crane School of Music at SUNY Potsdam where he has served since 1997.
+Gregory Wanamaker is Professor Emeritus of Composition at the Crane School of Music at SUNY Potsdam where he served from 1997 to 2023.
 He studied composition with William Averitt, Thomas Albert, Anthony Branker and Ladislav Kubík.